AndrewRgrs/stereo_camera_state_estimatation/README.md

 The batch Gauss-Newton method was implemented to fuse measurements from the IMU with point measurments from the stereo camera.
 Since the vehicle could freely translate and rotate through the three-dimensional space, the sets of transformation and rotation matricies used to represent the vehicles position over time were matrix Lie groups $SE(3)$ and $SO(3)$.

 This project was completed as a project for one of my graduate courses.
+The implementation of the batch Gauss-Newton estimator can be found in the *Assignment3.m* file.
+Additionally a sliding window estimator can be found in the *Assignment3_SlidingWindow.m* file.